 Stage 2 sets off in Bologna to the Tuscan town Fucecchio.
 The nearby village of Vinci, birth place of Leonardo da Vinci, hosts the start of stage 3 and the Giro d’Italia continues south to Orbetello.
 Both are likely sprint stages.

 The 4th stage runs to a uphill finish in Frascati and stage 5 is a chance for fast men in Terracina.
 San Giovanni Rotondo is the goal of the 6th stage and it is the southernmost point on the 2019 route.
 The place lies just south of Rome’s latitude, but close to the opposite coast – the Adriatic Sea.

 Stage 7 serves a promising finale in the capital city of the Abruzzo region, L’Aquila, before the 8th stage travels from Tortoreto Lido to a downhill finish in Pesaro.
 The Giro’s 9th stage is an individual time trial of 34.7 kilometres.
 The start ramp is situated in coastal town Riccione and the riders tackle two climbs in the final 12 kilometres.
 The finish is in micro-state San Marino.

-The 14th stage runs over four intermediate climbs to an uphill finish in ski resort Courmayeur, which lies almost 10 kilometres from the border with France.
-Stage 15 ends in the arrival town of the last Tour of Lombardy, Como, with the route covering the same climbs as Il Lombardia.
+The 14th stage travels over four intermediate climbs to an uphill finish in ski resort Courmayeur, which lies almost 10 kilometres from the border with France.
+Stage 15 ends in the arrival town of the last Tour of Lombardy, Como, with the route covering virtually the same climbs as Il Lombardia.

-Giro d’Italia 2019: route, profile, more
+Giro d’Italia 2019: routes, profiles, more

 Click on the images to zoom